dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 // ... propTypes definition and export statement
 ```

-In the new version of this file, you defined a constant called `leaderboard` that holds an array of fake users.
-These users have the following properties: `id`, `maxScore`, `name`, and `picture`.
+In the new version of this file, you defined a constant called `leaderboard` that holds an array of fake players.
+These players have the following properties: `id`, `maxScore`, `name`, and `picture`.
 Then, inside the `svg` element, you added the `Leaderboard` component with the following parameters:

-- `currentUserId`: This defines what is the `id` of the current user.
-For now, you are using one of the fake users defined before so you can see how everything works.
-The purpose of passing this parameter is to make your leaderboard highlight the current user.
+- `currentPlayer`: This defines who the current player is.
+For now, you are using one of the fake players defined before so you can see how everything works.
+The purpose of passing this parameter is to make your leaderboard highlight the current player.
 - `authenticate`: This is the same parameter that you were adding to the `Login` component in the previous version.
-- `leaderboard`: This is the array of fake users.
+- `leaderboard`: This is the array of fake players.
 Your leaderboard will use it to show the current ranking.

 Now, you have to define the `Leaderboard` component.
 To do this, create a new file called `Leaderboard.jsx` in the `./src/components` directory and add the following code to it: